axibase/axibase-collector-docs/jobs/docker.md

 The following message indicates that the initial configuration is finished:

-> FrameworkServlet 'dispatcher': initialization completed.
+> **FrameworkServlet 'dispatcher': initialization completed**.

 ## UI

-Verify the https port that is assigned to theCollectorand open the application in your browser: `https://container-ip:port`
+Verify the `HTTPS` port that is assigned to the Collector and open the application in your browser: `https://container-ip:port`

 ```sh
 docker ps | grep axibase-collector